 The Rustat Scholars made up a distinctive society within the College with its own officers, gowns, and annual party or feast at which formal speeches were delivered and toasts were drunk.

-The most famous Rustat Scholar was Samuel Taylor Coleridge - poet, philosopher, literary critic, and more.
+The most famous Rustat Scholar was Samuel Taylor Coleridge.
 Coleridge named his eldest son after another Rustat Scholar, David Hartley, who was a philosopher and physician as well as author of the influential Observations on Man.

 Laurence Sterne, author of Tristram Shandy, was sent to the College by his clergyman cousin and held another of the scholarships: one established by his great grandfather, Richard Sterne, Master of the College (1634-44, 1660) and Archbishop of York.

 Changes to College buildings

 During the 17th century four Masters of Jesus had been promoted to lead other, more prestigious Colleges.
 However, the Master appointed in 1701, Charles Ashton, remained in office until his death 51 years later.
 A High Tory, his hopes of preferment were shattered when Queen Anne died and the Whigs returned to power and stayed there.

 With rarely more than 30 students and only a handful of Fellows in residence at any one time, there was little call (and little money) for new buildings during this period.
 Despite this the College’s unfashionable, irregular, medieval appearance was addressed by various 'improvements'.